NermNermNerm/LocalizeFromSource/readme.md

 New multi-lingual players appear all the time, but it's pretty daunting to chime in and offer to update the translations - what state was it left in?
 When was it last translated?
 What strings are actually broken?
 Will the previous translator ever reappear?
 All these questions and more make it hard for people to step in and fix things.
-If there's a single file they can look at on GitHub that tells them exactly what needs updated, they can just update that file and mail you the update and leave it up to you to apply it.
+If there's a single file they can look at on GitHub that tells them exactly what needs to be updated, they can just update that file and mail you the update and leave it up to you to apply it.

-## Mixed code and localizable strings
+### Mixed code and localizable strings

 In Stardew Valley, there are cases where what amounts to game code is mixed into a localizable string.